The mission system of the RAFALE has the potential to integrate a variety of current and future armaments.

 With its 10-tonne empty weight, the RAFALE is fitted with 14 hard points (13 on the RAFALE M).
 Five of them are capable of drop tanks and heavy ordnance.
 Total external load capacity is more than nine tonnes (20,000 lbs.).

-“Buddy” refuelling missions can be carried out in portions of the airspace out of reach of dedicated and vulnerable tanker aircraft.
+“Buddy-buddy” refuelling missions can be carried out in portions of the airspace out of reach of dedicated and vulnerable tanker aircraft.

-It is capable of performing several actions at the same time, such as firing air-to-air missiles during a very low altitude penetration phase: a clear demonstration of the true “OMNIROLE” capability and oustanding survivability of the RAFALE.
+It is capable of performing several actions at the same time, such as firing air-to-air missiles during a very low altitude penetration phase: a clear demonstration of the true “OMNIROLE” capability and outstanding survivability of the RAFALE.